Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Cleveland's games this season have gone over 43 points six of 13 times.

-- Baltimore's games have gone over 43 points in five of 14 chances this season.
+- Cleveland and its opponents have combined to score more than 42.5 points in six of 12 games this season.

-- The two teams combine to average 44.7 points per game, 1.7 more than the total in this contest.
+- The two teams combine to score 44.7 points per game, 2.2 more than the total in this contest.

-- The 44 points per game these two squads have allowed their opponents to score this season are 1.0 more than the 43 over/under in this contest.
+- The 44 points per game these two squads have surrendered to opponents this season are 1.5 more than the 42.5 total in this contest.

-- Browns games this season feature an average total of 46.7 points, a number 3.7 points higher than Sunday's over/under.

-- In 2021, games involving the Ravens have averaged a total of 47.6 points, 4.6 more than the set total in this contest.
+- The 42.5-point over/under for this game is 5.1 points below the 47.6 points per game average total in Ravens games this season.

 Browns stats and trends

-- In Cleveland's 12 games this year, it has five wins against the spread.

-- This season, the Browns have just one ATS win in five games as a favorite of 2.5 points or more.
+- The Browns have been favored by 3 points or more five times this season and covered the spread in one of them.

-- Cleveland's games this year have gone over the total in six out of 13 opportunities (46.2%).
+- Cleveland's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).

-- Cleveland is 3-2 against the spread and 3-2 overall this season when the team scores more than 21.7 points.
+- Cleveland is 3-2 against the spread and 3-2 overall in games when it scores more than 21.7 points.

 - The Browns have turned the ball over 13 times this season, three more turnovers than the Ravens have forced (10).